ENDURO ROUTE - SECTION ONE

 The final 19 kms into Chimanimani see the route circumnavigating the Green Mount range via the Orange Grove road to enter Chimanimani village along the tar road linking it to the National Park and the Chimanimani Range.

 For those wishing to overnight in Chimanimani, there is the old Chimanimani Hotel in the village as well as various self-catering and bed and breakfast options.
-These include The Frog and Fern, The Farmhouse, Kweza Lodge and the popular lodge, HEAVEN, where there is a restaurant, pub and pizzeria.
+These include The Frog and Fern, The Farmhouse, Kweza Lodge and the popular lodge, HEAVEN, where there is a restaurant and pub.
 If you have time to spare, a visit to the stunningly beautiful Bridal Veil Falls is well worth it.
 See the Overnight Stops page.

 SECTION TWO: Fiddlers Green to Chimanimani